Crystal and amorphous materials

 numslices: positive integer

-Number of slices for all gradient arguments
+Number of slices in the gradient material

 Returns: